May 28, 2014 Press Release – Survey Says… School Gardens Thriving in California Results from the California School Garden Survey.

 Impacts on Students

-The survey reported that 81% of respondents observed increased environmental attitudes in their school garden participants, while 67.3% reported observing improvments in health and nutrition.
+The survey reported that 81% of respondents observed increased environmental attitudes in their school garden participants, while 67.3% reported observing improvements in health and nutrition.

 Farm to School